 When Coolidge left office, in early March, 1929, the federal budget was lower than when he came in.

 Coolidge and his treasury secretary, Andrew Mellon, made cutting taxes a top priority.
 After years of very high wartime tax rates, rates were reduced significantly under the Revenue Acts of 1921, 1924, and 1926, especially the latter, which was the crowning achievement of Coolidge tax program.
-The combined top marginal normal and surtax rate declined from 73% to 58% in 1922, and then to 50% in 1923 (income over $200,000).
+The combined top marginal normal and surtax rate declined from 73% to 58% in 1922.
 In 1924, the top tax rate decreased to 46% (income over $500,000).
 The top rate was only 25% (income over $100,000) from 1925 to 1928.
-By 1927, 98% of the population paid no income tax.
 It is also worth noting that numerous “nuisance” taxes, such as on cars and theatre tickets, were eliminated.

 Coolidge and his Treasury Secretary, Andrew Mellon, cut income tax rates down to 25%, a rate lower than President Ronald Reagan’s famous 28% rate in 1986.

 Coolidge vetoed 50 bills in the course of his presidency.
 He was a regular maestro of one particular instrument, the pocket veto.

 Coolidge prized brevity, wrote short and talked “short.”
 Even Coolidge’s autobiography is shorter than other presidents’.

 In the Coolidge era, Americans got electricity, Model Ts, and then Model As, and radios.

 Coolidge believed America must be a country of opportunity.
 He did not however believe the federal government should redistribute wealth among Americans.
 “Don’t expect to build up the weak by pulling down the strong,” he said in his speech, “Have Faith in Massachusetts”, in 1914.